 Principal Academic Professional.
 This rank requires a terminal degree.
 It also requires evidence of superior performance in the chosen field, recognition by peers (whether national, regional, or local), and successful and measurable related experience, including but not limited to supervision of others’ work, significant responsibility and authority within program area, and demonstrated impact.
 Promotion to Principal Academic Professional from the rank of Senior Academic Professional requires at least six (6) years at that level.
 Credit for previous academic or professional experience should be explicitly stated at the time of employment.

-Minimum expectations in all Academic Professional ranks are listed below.
-The candidate does not need to demonstrate noteworthy achievement in all five (5) of the following areas, but must do so in number one (effective administration) and two of the others.
+Minimum expectations for promotion in all Academic Professional ranks should be based on the five (5) criteria listed below.
+The candidate must demonstrate noteworthy achievement in number one (effective administration) and two of the others.

 - effectively carrying out assigned administrative duties within unit;

 - superior teaching and/or educational impact, if applicable;

 - outstanding service to the Institute, and/or community

 - outstanding research, scholarship, creative activity, or academic achievement, as defined by role; and

 Each Unit is expected to establish clear guidelines and examples based on these promotion criteria and the mission of that Unit.
 These guidelines should be easily accessible to all faculty.

 As part of the promotion process, the supervisor should submit a written recommendation setting forth the reasons and justification, based on the above criteria, for promotion.
 The Academic Professional’s length of service with the Institute shall be taken into consideration in determining whether or not the individual should be promoted.

 Promotion to the rank of Academic Professional or above additionally requires the earned doctorate or its equivalent in training, ability, and/or experience.
 Neither the possession of a doctorate nor longevity of service is a guarantee per se of promotion.